 - The details of your cancer

-- Your goals
+- Your goals and preferences

 - Feedback from your breast oncologic surgeon